top of page

 No one achieves balance alone.
 Support from family, friends, and colleagues plays a crucial role.
 Sharing responsibilities at home, seeking help when overwhelmed, and fostering open communication can ease pressure.
 At work, managers who respect boundaries and encourage breaks contribute to a healthier environment.

 Joining groups or communities with similar goals can also provide motivation and advice.
-For instance, a parent balancing work and childcare might connect with others facing the same challenges to exchange tips and encouragement.
+For instance, connecting with others facing the same challenges can lead to valuable exchanges of tips and encouragement.

 Recognizing When to Reassess